Short-Pulse High-Power THz Generation Using Optical Klystron FELs: Simulation Results: Introduction

-Seeded-OK FELs~\cite{Yu1991,Allaria2012} have been proposed to improved temporal coherence by imprinting a controlled modulation from an external laser.
+Seeded-OK FELs~\cite{Kim1986OK, Yu1991, Yu2000,Huang2007} have been proposed to improved temporal coherence by imprinting a controlled modulation from an external laser.
 However, in the THz range this approach is limited by the lack of high-power, high-repetition-rate seed lasers synchronized to the electron beam.
-FEL-oscillator based seeding avoids the need for an external laser, but the rapidly expanding optical mode in the THz regime severely reduces overlap with the electron beam during transport, limiting achievable gain.
+To overcome this limitation, alternative approaches based on laser frequency beating, chirped laser pulses, or two-color mixing have been proposed to generate long-wavelength intensity modulations suitable for THz FEL seeding \cite{Xiang2012, Malik2010,Zhang2024}.
+In addition, oscillator optical klystron, where the optical klystron can also operate inside an FEL oscillator, avoids the need for an external laser, but the rapidly expanding optical mode in the THz regime severely reduces overlap with the electron beam during transport, limiting achievable gain ~\cite{Vinokurov1971,Coisson1981, Colson1985, Minehara1992, Takano1991}.

 This paper demonstrates that the unseeded optical klystron (OK) strategy leverages the natural THz slippage to synchronize the energy-modulation phase across the electron bunch.
 The dispersive chicane then converts this modulation into strong microbunching, and the radiator provides rapid coherent amplification without requiring any external seed, thereby enabling FEL operation at high repetition rates.
 We investigate the performance of an unseeded optical klystron tailored to the THz regime using numerical simulations at resonant wavelengths of 10, 30, and 100~$\mu$m.
 We demonstrate how slippage affects energy modulation, bunching, and pulse growth, and we show the strategies such as harmonic bunching to mitigate large $R_{56}$ requirements.
 Finally, we propose and simulate a novel chicane-embedded optical delay scheme to compensate slippage and enable staged amplification, reaching multi-megawatt peak power.
 The results establish a pathway toward compact, high-intensity THz FEL sources based on the optical klystron principle.